Tuesday, 1 October 2024

 What I love about horse racing is that you can bump into people from all over the UK if not the world.

 Craig comes from Liverpool, a great fan of his football and two-year-old horse racing.
 He, like me, can't get enough of two-year-old horse racing.
-As we know, domestic thoroughbred horse racing has come to a halt but that hasn't stopped Craig's Facebook Page (or website for that matter) from carrying on regardless.
+As we know, domestic thoroughbred horse racing has come to a halt but that hasn't stopped Craig's Betting Blog from carrying on regardless.

 Anyway, I could ramble on for an eternity about people, horse racing, gambling and all those things that put a smile on your face.